GeorginaCarlisle/inspiring-young-writers/README.md

 On the landing page, a section below the featured writing will be added to give futher information about the platform.
 This covers user story 3:

 "As a new user I am given clear information on what registered users can do, so that I know what signing up will allow me to see and do."

+#### Tips and ideas

+Throughout the logged in user side of the platform will be tips and ideas to aid the user.
+These will be presented as small images that will also make the platform visually more appealing.
+These will be added to the:
+- account home page (user story 20)

 #### Profile control